 Should you actually switch from Octoparse?

-If you’re just scraping a handful of pages once in a while, Octoparse is probably fine.
-But if you’re:
+If you're just scraping a handful of pages once in a while, Octoparse may work well.
+But if you're:

 - Building AI applications that need clean, structured data